 Breathing: When you have succeeded in opening the child’s airway, the next step is to breathe in some air.

-- You may use a barrier device or directly place your mouth into the child’s mouth and breathe gently and slowly; each breath must last for a second.
+- You may use a barrier device or directly place your mouth into the child’s mouth, pinch his nose with your fingers and breathe gently and slowly.
+For infants, cover the baby’s mouth and nose with your mouth and give breaths; each breath must last for a second.

 - The chest must rise after every breath; if it does not, then change the position of the head, make a better seal and breathe again.
 It may be necessary to move the head to various positions to find the optimal airway position.